top of page

 THE COMFORTER

-John's Gospel is the only one that tells of Jesus' promise to send the "Comforter" (John 14:16-17): "And I will pray the Father, and he shall give you another Comforter, that he may abide with you forever: even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you."
+John's Gospel is the only one that tells of Jesus' promise to send the "Comforter" (John 14:16-17): "And I will pray the Father, and he shall give you another Comforter, that he may abide with you forever: even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you." ( the word "Comforter", has also been translated as "helper" or "counselor").
+"Comforter" is a word that appears nowhere else in the New Testament, except in the discourses recorded by John.

 LOVE ONE ANOTHER

 The singular message of John's Gospel is Jesus' demand for his followers to be more loving.
 This is clearly illustrated in chapter 13, where Jesus' unique and compassionate leadership skills are illustrated.
-This takes place prior to the crucifixion, when Jesus washed his disciples' feet.
+This takes place prior to his crucifixion, when Jesus washed his disciples' feet.

 Having finished washing their feet, he asked (quoting from J.B.
 Phillip's translation): "Do you realize what I have just done to you?
 You call me 'teacher' and 'Lord' and you are quite right, for I am your teacher and your Lord.
 But if I, your teacher and Lord, have washed your feet, you must be ready to wash one another's feet.
 I have given you this example so that you may do as I have done.
 Believe me, the servant is not greater than his master and the messenger is not greater than the man who sent him.
 Once you have realized these things, you will find your happiness in doing them."